governance-foundation/governance.foundation/docusaurus/blog/2026-04-26-what-organisational-gardens-actually-are.md

 That compensation cost is enormous.
 It is just rarely named clearly.

+A lot of what gets called inefficiency, misalignment, or transformation drag is really neglected gardening work.

 ## The gardening metaphor matters because it changes the response